 - Application for the Master in Management Program

 - Current professional resume

-The first three elements may be downloaded or you may apply online if you prefer.
-Printed copies of these materials are available at the RCC/SOU Higher Education Center in Medford or from the MiM program office in Central Hall on the SOU campus in Ashland.
+The first three elements may be downloaded.
+Printed copies of these materials are available at the School of Business office in Central Hall on the SOU campus in Ashland.